Port Authority plans toll, fare hikes, $4 airport tax for taxis, app-based cars

 It includes:

---Increasing tolls by $1 at the George Washington Bridge, Lincoln Tunnel, Holland Tunnel, Outerbridge Crossing, Goethals Bridge, Bayonne Bridge
+--Increasing tolls by $1 at the George Washington Bridge, Lincoln Tunnel, Holland Tunnel, Outerbridge Crossing, Goethals Bridge, Bayonne Bridge, from $15 to $16

 --Increasing Air Train fee from $5 to $7.75